vercingatorix1/Pratis/README.md

 Questions like:
 "In the next sprint, what is the team spending the most time on?"
 "What is the team working on today?"
-"What's the most valuable item the team is producing?"
+"What type of requests is the team receiving?"

 The only way to answer "what is the team working on?" is to convey data, often a lot of data.
 An inconvenient amount of data to write or talk through in a meeting, that's why it needs to be visualized.